ceilican/MantisWiki/client-fast-sync-testing.md

 * 19:59 CEST first EC2 Block: 3628064/4175269.
 State: 21775445/21775445 nodes.
 Stack with 0 peers: Peers waiting_for_response/connected: 0/0 (0 blacklisted)
 * 09:54 CEST first EC2 restart it was not able to connect to any new peer
 * 09:54 CEST second EC2 (without discovery) Block: 731896/4194826.
 State: 12391323/12406325 nodes, connected to 6 peers
+* 15:43 CEST first EC2 finished fast sync and switched to regular sync it is now on 4176799th block